Première Ligue: Awards

 In addition to the winner's trophy and the individual winner's medal players receive, the National Union of Professional Footballers (UNFP) awards the UNFP Female Player of the Year award to the top female player of the league.
 The current winner of the award is German international and Lyon midfielder Dzsenifer Marozsán.
 Following the 2009–10 season, the French Football Federation, who oversee the league, also began awarding a Player of the Year trophy.
 The jury panel who decided the winner consists of the twelve managers in the D1 Féminine.
 The Division 1 Féminine Player of the Month award was added in 2020.

+Sponsorship

+In 2019, the French chemical company Arkema became the first title sponsor of the league, marking a significant step in the professionalisation and visibility of women’s football in France.

+In November 2025, the French betting operator Betclic announced a new partnership with the Arkema Première Ligue with the agreement running until 2030 and covering five seasons.